Sciss/Mellite-website/src/paradox/tut_soundprocesses2.md

 you want to start and stop listening to these objects.
 You can call `play` even before the server is booted, and the transport will internally start scheduling objects, but they only become sound when the server is ready as well.
 That happens in our example, it thus takes less than the eight seconds between first hearing the bubbles and their frequency changing, because there is a delay from `aural.start()` to the server actually having booted.
-It we didn't want that, we'd have to defer the `t.play()` call and the `Thread.sleep` until the moment that the aural system was booted.
+It we did not want that, we'd have to defer the `t.play()` call and the `Thread.sleep` until the moment that the aural system was booted.

 ## Using a Scheduler